SAP source reference

 }

-Dynamic values are supported when specified within the SubItems, SubQueries, and PermissionSubQueries objects only.
-They aren’t supported in QueryParameters objects within a RefreshEndpoints object.
+Dynamic values are supported when specified within the SubItems, SubQueries, and PermissionSubQueries arrays only.
+They aren’t supported in QueryParameters objects of a refresh endpoint.

 Dynamic time expressions are also supported.